Itskuloba/money-management-classification/README.md

 Before training a classifier, we use clustering to understand the inherent structure of the transaction data.
 This helps validate the predefined categories and can be used to label new data more efficiently.

-1.  **Text Preprocessing & Vectorization:** Transaction descriptions (`MERCHANT_NAME`) are cleaned (lowercase, remove punctuation).
-They are then converted into meaningful numerical vectors using **Sentence-BERT embeddings**, which captures semantic similarity.
+1. **Text Preprocessing & Vectorization:** Transaction descriptions (MERCHANT_NAME) are cleaned (lowercase, remove non-alphabetic characters, normalize spaces).
+They are then converted into a TF-IDF matrix using TfidfVectorizer (with English stop words removed), resulting in a sparse matrix that is converted to a dense array for clustering.
-2.  **Clustering:** The **DBSCAN** algorithm is applied to the vectors.
-DBSCAN is chosen for its ability to identify clusters of varying shapes and sizes and its robustness to outliers, which is ideal for noisy transaction data.
+2. **Clustering:** The KMeans algorithm is applied to the dense TF-IDF vectors.
+To determine the optimal number of clusters, the elbow method is used by fitting KMeans models for k values ranging from 10 to 25 (with 10 initializations per run for stability), calculating inertia (within-cluster sum of squares), and plotting the results to identify the "elbow" point where inertia decreases more slowly.
 3. **Cluster Analysis:** The resulting clusters are analyzed to identify common themes (e.g., a cluster containing "Uber," "Bolt," "Little Cab").
 This helps in assigning a single category label to an entire group of similar transactions, a technique known as semi-supervised learning.
+Additional clustering options like Gaussian Mixture Models or DBSCAN are available for comparison, with silhouette scores potentially used for evaluation.

-### Stop 2: Supervised Learning - Transaction Classification
+### Step 2: Supervised Learning - Transaction Classification

+Label Preprocessing: Category labels are cleaned by assigning specific merchants to consistent categories (e.g., supermarkets like 'NAIVAS', 'CARREFOUR' to 'Groceries'; utilities like 'KPLC', 'ZUKU' to 'Bills & Fees'; restaurants like 'JAVA', 'CAFE' to 'Going out').
+Peer-to-peer transactions are detected using heuristics on merchant names (e.g., checking for personal name patterns via regex, absence of business indicators, digits, or full uppercase) and assigned to 'Family & Friends'.
+Rare categories (e.g., 'Education', 'Health', 'Emergency fund', 'Rent / Mortgage', 'Loan Repayment') are merged into broader ones like 'Bills & Fees' or 'Miscellaneous' to reduce sparsity and improve model generalization.

-1.  **Feature Engineering:**
+**1. Feature Engineering:**

-      * **Text-Based Features:** Features are extracted from the merchant name.
+**a)Text-Based Features:** Merchant names are cleaned (lowercased, remove non-alphanumeric) and normalized (uppercased variant).
+Binary flags are created for keyword matches indicating categories (e.g., data_keywords like 'tunukiwa', 'airtime'; bill_keywords like 'kplc', 'zuku'; supermarket_keywords like 'naivas', 'carrefour'; etc. for banks, transport, loans, health).
+Strong overrides ensure correct flags for common cases.
+Merchant frequency is mapped from value counts.
+Log transformations are applied to 'PURCHASE_VALUE' and 'USER_INCOME'.
-      * **Time-Based Features:** The transaction timestamp is used to create features like `hour_of_day` and `day_of_week`.
+**b)Time-Based Features:** The transaction timestamp ('PURCHASED_AT') is parsed to create features like 'purchase_hour', 'purchase_day_of_week', 'purchase_month', 'is_weekend' (binary), and 'part_of_day' (categorized as 'morning', 'afternoon', 'evening', 'night' with one-hot encoding).
-2.  **Model Selection:** Several models will be evaluated.
-3.  **Model Training & Evaluation:** The model is trained on the `Train.csv` dataset.
+**c)Other Features:** Binary flag for P2P payments.
+'USER_GENDER' is one-hot encoded.
+'USER_AGE' is imputed.
+'USER_HOUSEHOLD' and other numerics are included.
+Missing values are imputed with median using SimpleImputer.
+Specific columns (e.g., age, household, hour, logs) are scaled with StandardScaler.

+**2. Model Selection:** Several models are evaluated, including Logistic Regression, Random Forest, XGBoost, and CatBoost.

+**3. Model Training & Evaluation:** The dataset is split 80/20 stratified.
+Class weights are computed for imbalance and applied (sample weights for XGBoost).
+Hyperparameters are tuned via RandomizedSearchCV and GridSearchCV on macro F1.
+Models are compared on train/val accuracy, macro F1, precision, recall.
+Classification reports and confusion matrices are generated.
+Learning curves (F1 and accuracy) are plotted using cross-validation to assess bias/variance, revealing high overfitting.
+Misclassified transactions are analyzed in a report showing merchant name, value, true/predicted labels.
+The best model by val F1 is saved, along with preprocessor artifacts (imputer, scaler, label encoder, etc.).

 -----